Essential Home Barista Accessories: What You Actually Need

 The one accessory you genuinely need

 A digital scale is the single most important espresso accessory, and it's also the cheapest.
 Eyeballing doses doesn't work for espresso because a gram either way changes everything about your shot.
 You need 0.1g precision and ideally a built-in timer.
+Our espresso scales guide compares the best options from £20 to £220.
 The Bemece Digital Coffee Scale at around £20 does everything a £200 Acaia does for everyday home use.
 Waterproof, precise, with timer.
 This is the one purchase that will immediately improve your espresso.

 Accessories that make life easier